-Dealing with Writer's Block When You're Job Hunting
+9 Ways to Deal With Writer's Block When You're Job Hunting

 Ok, so you're looking for a new writing gig and you're right in the middle of a bad case of writer’s block.
 Does that mean everything in your search for a new job must come to a complete standstill?
-No. Whether you are looking for a new writing job or thinking of switching careers and becoming a freelance writer, these tips on how to cope with writer's block can help you stay hopeful and motivated to keep pursuing your dream job.
+No. Whether you are looking for a new writing job or thinking of switching careers and becoming a freelance writer, these nine tips on how to cope with writer's block can help you stay hopeful and motivated to keep pursuing your dream job.

-Re-read your old writing from five years ago.
 You’ll likely notice that even in the middle of your current career slump, you're still further ahead in your writing development than you were five years ago.
 When you see how much progress you made and that you did keep moving forward, you’ll realize that this slump is temporary.
 It may seem like a long kind of temporary but it is not permanent.

-Volunteer in a reading program or at your local library.
 When you help other people discover the beauty of words, you’ll remember why you fell in love with reading and writing in the first place.
 Looking for new writing jobs can be exhausting.
 That's why it's important you remind yourself why you want to be a writer.

-Help someone else reach their writing career goals.
 I am currently working as a freelance writing coach and I’m finding it to be one of the most rewarding, satisfying writing jobs I have ever had!
 The best way to reach your career goals is to help other people reach their career goals.

 If you want to get past your creative impasse, make sure you are getting plenty of sleep, eating nutritious food and exercising regularly.
-Neglecting your mental, emotional, or spiritual needs can hold you back from reaching your writing goals to, so make sure you haven’t been sweeping personal problems under the rug.
+Neglecting your mental, emotional, or spiritual needs can hold you back from reaching your writing goals, so make sure you haven’t been sweeping personal problems under the rug.

-Call in the experts.
 If you are finding that your writer's block is standing in the way of important job search skills such as updating your resume, writing cover letters, and sending out proposals, then consider hiring a professional career coach or resume expert to help you polish up your promotional materials.
 When you are looking for work, you don't always have the time to patiently work your way through a writing block.
 You need to respond to job ads as quickly as possible.